tclohm/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The big difference between .forEach and .map is .forEach mutates the original array while .map will will create a new array and leave the original array as is.

 2. What is the difference between a function and a method?

+The difference between a function and method is a method lives inside a object while a function lives possibly in the global state.
+Functions can be called by name while methods must be called through the object.

 3. What is closure?

+A closure is an inner function that has acces to exterior variables in a outer function, and they still have access to the outer variables even after the outer function is returned.

 4. Describe the four rules of the 'this' keyword.

+The 4 rules of the 'this' keyword.
+(1) The global 'this' which points to the window in the browser.
+(2) Implicit binding uses 'this' within a object to imply the object is the environment and our function within is point to the function.
+(3) Explicit binding uses 'this' on .apply(), .call(), and .bind().
+We have to explicitly call a function with 'this' to tell the compiler we are associated some parameters to this object.
+(4) New binding ours is when a constructor function is used.
+So using the 'new' keyword with a constructor function will create a new object and 'this' will point to that instance of the object.

 5. Why do we need super() in an extended class?

+Using super() on an extended class, allows the ability to inherit the properties / attributes and methods from the parent class.

 ## Project Set up